 Benedictine Oblates differ only slightly.
 While the Third Orders are attached to their chapter, Oblates are attached to a specific monastic house and are literally considered a part of that community.
-Albeit “lay,” they are, as a Benedictine of Stanbrook Abbey said, “true sisters, true brothers” to their communities.
+Albeit “lay,” they are, as a Benedictine of Stanbrook Abbey (or it might have been Ryde Abbey) said, “true sisters, true brothers” to their communities.
 Oblates attached to a community will try (if possible) to visit their house at least once a year for retreat, and a community’s Oblate group may also organize to meet on their own for prayer, fellowship and encouragement.
 As Benedictines, they will try to pray as much of the Divine Office (the Liturgy of the Hours) as they can within the demands of the day and to adapt themselves as much as possible to the Rule of Saint Benedict, particularly with regards to stability (to their monastic house, their marriage, their family and commitments), outside ministry (such as visiting the sick, the aged and neglected) and hospitality (Benedict says to see Christ in everyone you meet and open your doors to all visitors.
-My biggest challenge; I am not naturally hospitable.
+This is my biggest challenge; I am not naturally hospitable.
 My doormat says “Go away.”)

 Oblates and tertiaries (Third Orders) do not simply “sign up,” as though they were joining a club.
 There is a novitiate of formation-between one to five years, usually-which is time to “try” the life, and to study and learn, before one makes a “full profession,” or-for a Benedictine- a “Final Oblation”.
 Making a full profession to a religious order is a serious event, and once you’ve signed your profession and lain it upon the altar, one copy of it is sent to Rome for archiving.